hellesvik-nordic/samples_for_nrf_connect_sdk/bootloader_samples/README.md

 # Bootloader Samples
 These are my bootloader samples.
 The official Bootloader sample from the nRF Connect SDK is the [SMP Server Sample](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.1.0/zephyr/samples/subsys/mgmt/mcumgr/smp_svr/README.html).
 That one is properly tested.
-For some proper theory on Bootloaders and Device Firmware Update (DFU), see the nRF Connect SDK on [Security](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.1.0/nrf/security_chapter.html).
+For some proper theory on Bootloaders and Device Firmware Upgrade (DFU), see the nRF Connect SDK on [Security](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.1.0/nrf/security_chapter.html).

 ## Quick Start
 Are you here to just get the simplest possible bootloader sample work with a nRF chip?